-- e.
-These chapter 15 cases were properly commenced pursuant to 11 U.S.C. §§ 1504, 1509 and 1515. - f.
+- f.
 The Foreign Representative has satisfied the requirements of 11 U.S.C. § 1515 and Fed.
 R. Bankr.
 P. 1007(a)(4) and 2002(q). - g.
 The Debtors have satisfied the eligibility requirements of 11 U.S.C. §§ 109(a) and 1517(a). - h.
 The Canadian Proceedings currently pending before the Canadian Court and provisions made thereunder for the protection, administration and distribution of the Debtors' assets, are "foreign proceedings," as such term is defined in 11 U.S.C. § 101(23). - i.
 The Canadian Proceedings are pending in the country where each Debtor's center of main interests is located, are "foreign main proceedings," as such term is defined in 11 U.S.C. § 1502(4), and are entitled to recognition as "foreign main proceedings" pursuant to 11 U.S.C. § 1517(b)(1). - j.
-This Court entered an Order on April 24, 2024 that shortened notice for the conduct of the Hearing on the relief sought in the Verified Petition and that specified the persons to whom notice was to be given.
+This Court entered an Order on April 24, 2024 that shortened notice for the conduct of a Hearing on the Petition for Recognition and that specified the persons to whom notice was to be given.
 Notice was given in accordance with this Court's Order, and no objections to the recognition of the Canadian Proceedings has been filed. - k.
 The Canadian Proceedings are entitled to recognition by this Court pursuant to 11U.S.C. § 1517. - 1.
 On April 24, 2024, the Canadian Court entered the Initial CCAA Order, pursuant to which, among other things, Ted Baker Canada and Ted Baker Limited were authorized to incur the Interim Borrowings, which mature on May 8, 2024 and are secured by the Interim Lender's Charge on the Property (as defined in the Initial CCAA Order) of each of the Debtors.